 Our mission is to remove economic barriers for students attending BCC so that they can focus on their studies and achieve their academic and career goals.
 Financial aid can make all the difference to their academic success, and we want to help them succeed.
-Each year more than 1,800 students receive an average award of \$5,000 to attend BCC.
+Each year nearly 2,000 students receive an average award of \$5.400 to attend BCC.